wp-plugins/wp-editor/readme.txt

 == Changelog ==

+= 1.2 =
+* Added Save, Undo, Redo, Search, Find Next, Find Prev, Replace, Replace All and Fullscreen buttons to plugin/theme editors
+* Added ability to hide WP Editor menu icon from menu sidebar and move it to settings submenu
+* Added ability to check if file is writable and add error messages accordingly in plugin/theme editors
+* Added highlighting of shortcodes in Post editor
+* Updated is_writeable() to is_writable()
+* Fixed conflicts with TinyMCE Advanced and Ultimate TinyMCE plugins
+* Fixed conflict with WooThemes themes

 = 1.1.0.3 =
 * Added Ambiance, Blackboard, Lesser Dark, Vibrant Ink and XQ-Dark themes
 * Fixed text selection in all editors